tvaltn/csharp-tdd-oop-interface-dependency-injection/README.md

 ## Set up instructions
 - Fork this repository and clone the forked version to your machine
-- Open the solution file in Visual Studio.
+- Open the tdd-oop-interface-dependency-injection.sln in Visual Studio.

 ## Introduction